Going with the flow

-Group head of business development Harsh Sharma talks about the company in greater depth: “Petrotech was established in 1973 in Dubai, a major regional centre for the oil and gas industry, to provide the essential products and services required by process industries.
-Under the guidance of managing director Murli Odhrani, it has become one of the most trusted and leading suppliers of instrumentation and control hardware and process solutions, bulk piping and flow line materials, valves, hoses, filtration systems, hand tools, industrial chemicals, and various related accessories.”
+Group head of business development Harsh Sharma talks about the company in greater depth: “Petrotech was established in Dubai, a major regional centre for the oil and gas industry, to provide the essential products and services required by process industries.
+Under the noble guidance of managing director Murli Odhrani and young, hard working and dynamic sales director Bharat Odhrani, it has become one of the most trusted and leading suppliers of instrumentation and control hardware and process solutions, bulk piping and flow line materials, valves, hoses, filtration systems, hand tools, industrial chemicals, and various related accessories.”

 Where Petrotech has succeeded is in acquiring the highest quality products for its inventory whilst being able to sell them at very competitive prices.
 Of all its suppliers, the Parker Hannifin Corporation is its biggest, providing Petrotech with a wide range of instrumentation and verification products for use by oil and gas companies.
 However, it also has a long list of additional prominent suppliers including Conbraco Industries, Apollo Valves, Midland ACS, Westlock Controls, Georgin, Nouva Fima, Tungum, Hip, Alcon Ludecke and Dixon, Rotelmann, Racor, KS Tools and Skyes Pickavant amongst many others.

 On 3rd Feburary 2011, Petrotech entered into a partnership with Hale Hamilton, a supplier of high-pressure valve regulators and hydraulic systems.
-A crucial motivating factor for both these companies is shared interest in alternative fuel applications for which such valves are important components.
+A crucial motivating factor for both these companies is shared interest in industrial gas and alternative fuel applications, for which such valves and control instruments are important components.
 In particular, because the region’s market for it remains relatively small, CNG has become a focal point for the two companies.

-Harsh Sharma concludes with confidence in the next few years: “Challenges are always there but we are expecting exciting developments in the pipeline, gas processing, petrochemical and refining markets throughout Saudi Arabia, the UAE, Qatar, Kuwait, Oman and Iraq.
-In five years time we hope to be one of the top ten engineering products and services company in the Middle East.”
+Harsh Sharma concludes with confidence in the next few years: “Challenges are always there but we are expecting exciting developments in the pipeline, gas processing, petrochemical and refining markets throughout Saudi Arabia, the UAE, Qatar, Kuwait, Oman and Nigeria.
+We have sustained our business successfully with total commitment to our existing clientele and are growing with our efforts to strengthen and expand our customer base.
+In five years time we hope to be one of the top ten engineering products and services companies in the Middle East.”